-"Woke" was redefined through its usage in African American Vernacular English and since has been added to Webster's dictionary, July 2016, and is becoming more understood by people of all backgrounds.
-To be aware of systemic injustices and prejudices, especially those related to civil and human rights, is the definition the term woke has been given.
+"Woke" was redefined through its usage in African American Vernacular English and since has been added to Webster's dictionary, July 2016,due to the terms growing usage it is becoming more widely understood by people other backgrounds.

 “This generation at times puts a lot on the line to use their voices, and that could hurt them down the line if they lose their decorum and integrity through their expression of being woke,” said Gregory Thomas, EMU Interim Coordinator of Multicultural Affairs, Diversity Community and Involvement.

 However, Thomas believes the aggressiveness of this youth movement will work as a change agent through the awareness it creates.
 Beyond cultural appreciation this term has manifested into protest, rallies, marches, demonstrations, and so forth.

 “I believe millennials are braver than prior generations,” said Kya Fordham, EMU sophomore, “It is no slight towards them because they had to survive, but millennials have become less willing to back down.”

 Social media helps to nourish social consciousness and social awareness within this era because it distributes information and brings more people into the fold.
 It’s human nature for conscious people to identify themselves with a movement perceived as “good” or designed to secure the freedom of fellow human beings.

 “The trend itself is pushing them to become woke.
 I believe some people are drawn in because they see it and view the movement as these are my people, and they are doing it so I want to do it.
 In that motion of doing that, they begin to learn, and in that learning process they begin to feel like this is what it is all about,” said Thomas